-CSUN's Chief Diversity Officer offers 5 ideas on how to navigate discussions about difference
+Ideas on how to navigate discussions about difference in the classroom

-CSUN's Chief Diversity Officer, Raji Rhys invited Faculty Development to co-create this 5.5 tips on how to turn Challenging Classroom Discussions into a Tool to Accelerate Learning.
+- CSUN's former Chief Diversity Officer, Raji Rhys invited Faculty Development to co-create this 5.5 tips on how to turn Challenging Classroom Discussions into a Tool to Accelerate Learning.

 Open The Front Door: 4 steps when navigating difficult moments with anyone